Sanyu (painter): Techniques

 Despite the sour note on which their relationship ended, Roché can actually be credited for the surge in Sanyu's creativity and development during this time.
 He had encouraged Sanyu to experiment with printmaking as a means of reaching a wider public at a lower cost.
 In prints Sanyu found another medium in which he could demonstrate the same sensitivity to economy of line as his drawings.
 Zinc plates for a series of prints commissioned by Roché show how the artist, using drypoint, an intaglio technique, incised thin and barely discernible lines directly onto the metal plate to create a delicate burr that produces the fine velvety effect of the finished image.
 Drypoint worked particularly well for Sanyu, the small size of the plates lent an intimacy with the viewer and the fine lines conveyed the essence of his simplicity and he applied it skillfully and effectively to his nudes.
 Even though Sanyu appeared to prefer drypoint, this method required the use of a press and the services of a professional printer, both costly.
 This was solved when he discovered linocut in 1932 at which time he started to make larger prints.
 Both Picasso and Matisse favored etching and drypoint during this period and Sanyu was undoubtedly influenced by these masters' prolific printmaking activities.
 However, Matisse did not start using linocut until 1938 and Picasso 1959, both years after Sanyu's initial exploration of the technique.

 Matisse once noted that an artist "must draw first to cultivate the spirit and that it is only after years of preparation that the young artist should touch color..."
 Whether or not Sanyu was aware of Matisse's views, this was precisely the path he followed.
 All the sketching and drawing during his first eight years in Paris served to prepare Sanyu for his eventual foray into oil painting.
 His earliest oil painting is dated 1929, the year he met Roché, who undoubtedly saw the future potential of the oil medium for Sanyu and encouraged him to explore it.
 Under Roché's tutelage, Sanyu gained entrance to the Salon des Tuileries in 1930 and for the first time exhibited an oil painting, instead of the nude and still life drawings selected for previous salon exhibitions.
 By the early 1930s Sanyu was fully committed to oil painting, never revisiting printmaking and returning to drawings only as study sketches for his works in oil.

 By the late 1930s and early 1940s with the war ravaging Europe, Sanyu fell into even more dire straits.
-Interest in ping-tennis (ping pong) dwindled and with no financial support, he could not even buy art supplies.
+Interest in printmaking dwindled and with no financial support, he could not even buy art supplies.
 Entries for salon exhibitions during this time indicate that Sanyu showed only sculptures of animals and figures (S001 and S002).
 Without the means to buy proper material, these sculptures are made of plaster and decorated with paint.